Superchargers and Turbochargers

 To compensate for reduced air density at higher altitudes, aircraft engines in World War II used forced induction, which compressed the air before mixing it with fuel.
 Thinning air would eventually win out.
 However, the aircraft’s new critical altitude was considerably higher thanks to forced induction, and performance at altitude was considerably better.

 But why stop at sea-level air pressure?
 Forcing even more air into the cylinders would allow more fuel to be fed in as well, increasing engine power beyond its natural sea-level value.
 This would boost engine performance even at low altitudes.
-At standard temperature (59 degrees Fahrenheit), air density is 15 pounds per square inch.
+At standard temperature (59 degrees Fahrenheit), air pressure is 15 pounds per square inch.
 Forced induction in World War II produced up to twice this manifold pressure, forcing twice as much air into the engine.
 Of course, engines had to be built much stronger to deal with the higher power, and engines needed gasoline that was 100 octane or higher.

 The Forced Induction Cycle